 A couple of days ago, I heard some people arguing.
 Most of what they said was indistinguishable, the only line I captured was something one of the more aggrieved parties bellowed at the other.
 He said “it’s 2021, get yourself some soft skills”

-Something you could care less about or are you clueless as to what I am even talking about?
-Whatever the case is, whether you’re former, the latter, or somewhere in between, I have got you covered.
+whether you’re the former, the latter, or somewhere in between, I have got you covered.

 In Recent times, Soft skills have become more in-demand!!
 Things like communication, time management, emotional intelligence have become much more important to employers and fellow humans.